theseanything/civilservicelgbt.github.io/_publications/2018-05-31-improving-the-experiences-of-bisexual-civil-servants.md

 Respondents to our consultation cited a lack of community and a lack of visible role models for bisexual civil servants and those with other minority sexual orientations.

-To start to address these issues, we will run a series of community events for colleagues called “BiSpace”.
+To start to address these issues, we will run a series of community events for colleagues called “Bi Space”.
 These will include small, safe-space events that are not centred around bar/club culture.
 These will be accompanied by a mailing list in order to share information.

 ### Bi-visibility